scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 At present, both Scala 3.3 LTS and Scala Next support JDK 8, as well as 11 and beyond.

 As per [this blog post](https://www.scala-lang.org/news/next-scala-lts-jdk.html), Scala 3.8 will have a new minimum JDK version of 17.
+This can already be tested in Scala 3.8 nightlies.